 Hand flapping can be a difficult habit to replace, especially if this is an older child or adult.
-Another complicating factor is that even if this child is a sensory-SEEKER with regards to movement and proprioception, he/she may be an AVOIDER in other sensory areas that could be causing the need to use hand flapping as a form of self-calming.
+Another complicating factor is that even if this child is a sensory-CRAVER regarding movement and proprioception, he/she may be an AVOIDER in other sensory areas that could be causing the need to use hand flapping as a form of self-calming.
 Here are a few more things to try:

-- Wrist or hand weights: Leave on during times of day when the behavior is the most prevalent.
+- Wrist or hand weights: Leave them on during times of the day when this behavior is the most prevalent.
 An appropriate length of time would be 20–40 minutes.
-Amount of weight will depend on size and strength of the client.
+The amount of weight depends on the size and strength of the client.

 - Stress ball or Theraputty: Keep the hands busy.

 - Glasses: Get permission to wear sunglasses or glasses with antiglare coating on them (these can be nonprescription lenses).

 - Baseball hat: Get permission to wear a hat.
 This decreases the impact of overhead lighting, which can sometimes be a contributor to this type of behavior.